drjonesy/ec-mens-support-group/README.md

 Is there something on your heart that you prayer for.
 Please fill out the form for the prayer team.

-<a class="button" target="_blank" href="https://docs.google.com/forms/d/e/1FAIpQLSfIZZeUzYBeZpIa1j7IuDEHiWg6BP30GdNBC5651lEEjsvAAA/viewform">🙏 Submit a prayer request</a>
+<a class="button text-green bg-green" target="_blank" href="https://docs.google.com/forms/d/e/1FAIpQLSfIZZeUzYBeZpIa1j7IuDEHiWg6BP30GdNBC5651lEEjsvAAA/viewform">🙏 Submit a prayer request</a>